nickhilliard/charter/sidrops-charter-02.md

 for instance Autonomous System Provider Authorization (ASPA).
 The WG is also responsible for the maintenance of Resource Public Key Infrastructure (RPKI) to Router protocol.

-In the space of sidrops, the term operators will encompass a range of operational experience: CA Operators, Regional/National and Local Internet Registries, Relying Party software developers as well as the research/measurement community all have relevant operational experience
+In the space of SIDROPS, the term operators will encompass a range of operational experience: CA Operators, Regional/National and Local Internet Registries, Relying Party software developers as well as the research/measurement community all have relevant operational experience